Graduate and Professional

 The CDU Physician Assistant program is located within the College of Science and Health and is a 27-month master’s program beginning in August of each year.
 CDU will provide students with the skills necessary to become exemplary medical providers upon completion of the program.

 Students will learn and acquire clinical skills in a variety of healthcare settings and will obtain experience in disease management, disease prevention and health promotion.
 A strong emphasis on medical nutrition therapy in the curriculum will prepare students to address complex nutritional needs of patients.
-Additionally, students will have the opportunity to perform cadaver dissection, practice physical diagnosis and history taking skills, and work with standardized patients in the Clinical Skills and Simulation Center.
+Additionally, students will have the opportunity to practice physical diagnosis and history taking skills, and work with standardized patients in the Clinical Skills and Simulation Center.
 Students will share the campus and have the opportunity to collaborate with members of the medical, nursing and public health disciplines.
 Graduates will earn a Master of Health Science (MHS) from Charles Drew University.

 **Accreditation Status **